linkspreed/ShareNode/README.md

 Log into your app with your social account.
 Currently we support Google.
 More is coming soon.

 ## Customizable Folder Icons
-Set your favourite emoji to your folder as an icon and make IceCloud more personal for you!
+Set your favourite emoji to your folder as an icon and make ShareNode more personal for you!
 If you are an Apple user, you can switch between Apple emojis and Tweemojis from twitter.

 ## Dark Mode
 We support dark mode natively.
 Users can set dark mode via application, or let Dark/Light mode handle with preferred OS settings.